جامعة النجاح الوطنية

 • 10621332

-Special casting processes, sheet metal forming, press working and tooling, forming and shaping of plastics and composite materials.
-Forming and shaping of ceramics and glass, joining of materials.
-Specialized production and manufacturing processes.
+Special casting processes, sheet metal forming, press working and tooling, forming and shaping of plastics and composite materials. forming and shaping of ceramics and glass, joining of materials. specialized production and manufacturing processes.

 3